tharunoptimus/solid-worker-upload/README.md

 - `src/sw/workerHandlerSW.ts`

 ### Main Thread
 - The APIStatus component checks for the status of the API endpoint.
 If the API is not available, it will show a message to the user.
+It also asks user to allow notifications.
 - The UploadButton component will render the button that says "Upload".
 When clicked, it opens the explorer for the file and then it will register a service worker (`workerHandlerSW.ts`) and spawns a web worker that will upload the file.
 - The Progress components will open a broadcast channel with the tag `workerChannel` and will listen for messages from the worker.
 It will update the UI accordingly.